woosting/turris-notes/howtos/lxc/nfs/nfs-mount.md

 		1. Ensure the user is not logged in, nor that any processes still running by the user.
 		2. root@container:~# `usermod -u <NEW_UID> <USERNAME>`
 		3. root@container:~# `find / -uid <OLD_UID> -exec chown -h <NEW_UID> {} +`

-	> ATERNATIVE: Use another container template and this workaround is not nessesary anymore (tested to work with 'Ubuntu Yakkety').
+	> ATERNATIVE: Use another container template rendering this workaround superfluous (tested to work with 'Ubuntu Yakkety').

 ## *SUSPECTED ROOT CAUSE: